kenyeresgeza/spring-boot-3-rest/README.md

-# Spring Boot 3 REST
+# Spring Boot 3 REST API

 Simple overview how to create REST API in Spring Boot 3 and how to use Java record type